joergschultzelutter/mowas-pwb/README.md

 - This is a hobby project.
 It has no commercial background whatsoever.

-- Although government warning messages are consumed by this app, this program is not an official Government warning app. __If it breaks, you get to keep both pieces.__ Although its purpose is to alert you during hazardous situations, don't rely on this program's availability and content during a life-and-death situation.
+- Although official government warning message feeds are consumed by this program, ``mowas-pwb`` itself is not an official Government warning app. __If it breaks, you get to keep both pieces.__ Even though its purpose is to alert you during hazardous situations, don't rely on ``mowas-pwb``'s availability and content validity during a life-and-death situation.
+When in doubt, always consult additional sources of information such as TV, radio broadcasts and the Internet.

 - Both DAPNET messaging option or the ``follow-the-ham`` aprs.fi tracking option __require you to be a licensed ham radio operator__.
 If you run this program in Telegram-or-Email-only mode, no ham radio license is required, though.